vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 ## Demos Common Steps

-When the QEMU emulator boots the debian image, the serial devices are in ``cooked echo`` mode, which sends back input received (the ``echo`` part) and transforms input instead of keeping it ``raw`` (the ``cooked`` part).
+When the QEMU emulator boots the Debian image, the serial devices are in ``cooked echo`` mode, which sends back input received (the ``echo`` part) and transforms input instead of keeping it ``raw`` (the ``cooked`` part).
 While this is especially useful for the interactive part of the ``-serial mon:stdio``, it is useless for the demo adapter.
 Indeed, the adapter is not configured to ignore this echo which could produce extra control characters or infinite loops, so